evanetizen/25live-autofill/README.md

 # 25live autofill

-A small side project to fill out room reservations via robot ;)
+A small side project.
+It's a script to fill out room reservations via robot ;)

-Think of this script as greedy: it will reserve ALL possible available times in two rooms.
+This script is meant to be a greedy cannon.
+You fire it once, and it will simply book ALL POSSIBLE availabilities in the days of the week and times you specify in 2 rooms. (the default is the two SRC Multipurpose rooms).

-Whether that means 56 practices booked or 2 practices booked, it will look at the two rooms specified and book all possible practices.
+Whether that means 56 practices booked or 2 practices booked, it will look at the two rooms specified and book all possible practices in the days and time range you specify.

-This means that if only one of the two rooms is available, it will book all possible practice times in there.
+This means that if only one of the two rooms is available the whole semester, it will book all possible practice times in there.
-This also means if that both rooms are available at the practice time, it will book both rooms for that day.
+This also means if that both rooms are available on any particular day, it will book both rooms at the same time for that day.

-# Installation
+## Installation

 1. Make sure you have Nodejs installed so you can run Javascript on your command line.